 Bevan Rudge, Drupal.Geek.NZ: I estimate hundreds of thousands of Drupal websites now have backdoors; between ten and ninety percent of all Drupal websites.
 Automated Drupageddon exploits were in the wild within hours of the announcement.
 Updating or patching Drupal does not fix backdoors that attackers installed before updating or patching Drupal.
 Backdoors give attackers admin access and allow arbitrary PHP execution.

 If your Drupal 7 (and 8) website is not updated or patched it is most likely compromised.
 If your website was not updated within a day of the announcement, it is probably compromised.
 Even if your website was updated within a day, it may be compromised.
 [October 22, 2014]

 Drupal Security Team: While recovery without restoring from backup may be possible, this is not advised because backdoors can be extremely difficult to find.
 The recommendation is to restore from backup or rebuild from scratch.
 [October 29, 1014]

 I'm not a software developer, but I understand the news cycle for covering content management systems very well.
 Although this is a two week story for the Drupal community, we can expect to see more articles from authors and experts claiming their shock and dismay that such vulnerabilities in the Drupal software can exist.
 My spin is simply this: the media is only aware of this story because Drupal takes ownership and responsibility to disclose and address security issues in its own software.
 I personally find news of the vulnerability a non-story.
 The real story out there are the companies and software developers pointing fingers at Drupal and are not so forthcoming with their own security vulnerabilities.
 Those are the stories that need to be told.

-This article was originally posted on CMS Report.
+This article was originally posted on socPub (originally known as CMS Report).